Quadratic Forms

 Diagonalization

 By using its associated matrix you can diagonalize a quadratic form like any other symmetric matrix.
 This provides insight into what the function does exactly (like any other diagonalization).
-The change of variables will also speed up computation if you're doing a lot of consecutive transformations with it, because there will not be any cross-product terms; you can just raise the diagonal matrix to th power for transformations.
+The change of variables will also speed up computation if you're doing a lot of consecutive transformations with it, because there will not be any cross-product terms; you can just raise the diagonal matrix to nnth power for nn transformations.

 Expressing the diagonalization as an algebraic formula works as follows:

-Orthogonally diagonalize associated, symmetric matrix as .
+1. Orthogonally diagonalize associated, symmetric matrix AA as A=QDQTA = Q D Q^T.

 For a great example, see page 412 of David Poole's book on Linear Algebra.